Alexandre Koberidze: Career

 He directed several short films before his first feature, Let the Summer Never Come Again (2017), a docufiction which won the Grand Prix and Prix Premier prizes at the Marseille Festival of Documentary Film and the German Film Critics Association Prize.

-His second feature, What Do We See When We Look at the Sky?, won the FIPRESCI Prize at the Berlin International Film Festival.
+His second feature, 2021's What Do We See When We Look at the Sky?, had its world premiere at the main competition of the 71st Berlin International Film Festival, where it won the FIPRESCI Prize.